-I will take you back to the time in your young life when you became rebellious.
-“We” never told you what to do, or not to do.
-You learned by exploring what “we” showed you.
-When you pushed “us” away, you instantly felt a void.
-Ever since then, you have been searching for that unconditional love, acceptance, and joy that you effortlessly experienced with “us.”
+The Spirit Guides and I will take you back to the time in your young life when you became rebellious, reacting to living in one world.
+We never told you what to do, or not to do.
+You learned by exploring what we showed you.
+When you pushed us away, you instantly felt a void.
+Ever since then, you have been searching for that unconditional love, acceptance, and joy that you effortlessly experienced with us.
 So let’s get started…

 It wasn’t so long ago that you made the decision to push us away.
 This placed you squarely into this world without any other options.
 This world was now all you had.
 Since nobody noticed what you gave up you couldn’t even talk about it, but you did feel the void.